-Before CAIRS Solutions was created, adoption operated on an archaic process centered around pen and ink, faxing, and mailing.
-Change was necessary but what caused it?
+Before CAIRS Solutions was created in 2010, adoption operated on an archaic process centered around pen and ink, faxing, and mailing.
+Change was necessary, but what caused it?

 The short answer is Mark Livings, CEO of CAIRS Solutions, and his experience with adoption.